Kyndryl Holdings, Inc. (KD) Outperforms Broader Market: What You Need to Know

-Shares of the company have depreciated by 2.2% over the course of the past month, underperforming the Business Services sector's gain of 4.05% and the S&P 500's gain of 1.71%.
+Shares of the company witnessed a loss of 1.62% over the previous month, trailing the performance of the Business Services sector with its gain of 1.2% and the S&P 500's gain of 1.21%.

-The upcoming earnings release of Kyndryl Holdings, Inc. will be of great interest to investors.
-The company is expected to report EPS of $0.09, up 280% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $3.7 billion, reflecting a 9.14% fall from the equivalent quarter last year.
+The investment community will be paying close attention to the earnings performance of Kyndryl Holdings, Inc. in its upcoming release.
+The company's upcoming EPS is projected at $0.09, signifying a 280% increase compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $3.7 billion, down 9.14% from the year-ago period.

-Investors should also take note of any recent adjustments to analyst estimates for Kyndryl Holdings, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Kyndryl Holdings, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 6.91% lower within the past month.
-Right now, Kyndryl Holdings, Inc. possesses a Zacks Rank of #3 (Hold).
+Over the past month, there's been a 6.91% fall in the Zacks Consensus EPS estimate.
+Currently, Kyndryl Holdings, Inc. is carrying a Zacks Rank of #4 (Sell).

-One should further note that KD currently holds a PEG ratio of 3.53.
+Investors should also note that KD has a PEG ratio of 3.48 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-KD's industry had an average PEG ratio of 1.54 as of yesterday's close.
+The Technology Services was holding an average PEG ratio of 1.56 at yesterday's closing price.

 The Technology Services industry is part of the Business Services sector.
-This industry, currently bearing a Zacks Industry Rank of 62, finds itself in the top 25% echelons of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 73, which puts it in the top 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report